codacy/codacy-analysis-cli-action/README.md

     Do this to avoid committing the secret token to your repository.

-4. Add the following to a file `.github/workflows/codacy-analysis.yaml` in your repository, where `<CLIENT_SIDE_TOOL_NAME>` is the name of the containerized client-side tool that the Codacy Analysis CLI will run locally:
+4. Add the following to a file `.github/workflows/codacy-analysis.yaml` in your repository, where `<CLIENT_SIDE_TOOL_NAME>` is the name of the containerized client-side tool that the Codacy Analysis CLI will run locally, or do not pass it to run all tools.

     ```yaml
     name: Codacy Analysis CLI